-See electrical schematic Figure SD-4 and SD-5.
+See electrical schematic Figures SD-4 and SD-5.
 The control/monitor stage performs many critical functions for the transmitter.
 It:

 - contains monitoring and protection circuits to prevent transmitter damage under adverse or fault conditions, including high speed SWR protection, high reject power protection and interlock/muting. - monitors the current value of various parameters including cooling fan tachometer outputs, transmitter output forward and reflected power, module temperature, PA current levels, and PA power supply status signals. - measures and monitors the output voltage from the power supply modules as well as the low voltage power supplies. - generates the signals that enable the power supply modules and control their output voltage. - provides the status of any controller fault conditions. - contains an integral DSP that performs all audio processing including filtering and FM baseband modulation. - interfaces with the RF and power supply sections of the transmitter to perform control and monitoring functions. - provides local and remote interfacing for the transmitter.
 Local interfacing is performed via the local AUI touch screen on the front door of the transmitter and the controller module's front panel UI - a 4 x 20 graphic LCD display - and its adjacent keypad.
 The AUI and controller UI each contain a menu-based series of pages that serve specific functions.
 The AUI is also available via remote access.
-The AUI is a flash graphic that can be used on any web-based PC or handheld device.
 The remote interface PWB (A16) allows the user a more convenient method to interface with the transmitter from a remote location using discrete wiring.

-The primary components of the control/monitor stage are the single-board computer (A4A1) and controller PWB (A4A1), which are part of the controller module (A4) and the module control/interface PWB (A3, A18, A34).
+The primary components of the control/monitor stage are the single-board computer (A4A1) and controller PWB (A4A1), which are part of the controller module (A4) and the module control/interface PWBs (A3, A18, A34 and A42).